hzz0024/HSRL_workshop/README.md

 make: *** [‘XXXXXX’] Error 1
 ERROR: compilation failed for package ‘XXXXXX’
 ```
-After some Google search, one can sucessfully install the target package after reinstall the [gfortran](https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg)\
+After some Google search, one can sucessfully install the target package by re-installing the [gfortran](https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg)\
 4. Always looking for answers by Googling key words in the error message.
 There is a whole R community in the internet to support you.

 ***